Ecommerce websites are popping up all around us. Are all of them successful? No. Most fail. But why?

 35. Dimension Volumes:

 The most notable thing about the Dimension Volumes ecommerce website is the bold typography.
-The large font grabs your attention and creates dimension to the entire site.
+The large font grabs your attention and creates dimensions to the entire site.
 The font is just a little bit thicker than you usually see online.
 It makes the website design stand out even further.

 36. Teenage Engineering: